-Studer nt Name: Evaluator Name: Evalua tor Signature: Date of review with Student: 1.
-This assessment is based on: My own observations and interactions w Feedback received from other faculty an 2.
-The student is progressing satisfactorily for YES If NO, please summarize areas needing im - 3.
-Overall comments on student performance Strengths: Areas of Improvement: 4.
-Professionalism expectations are listed belo ow.
-Please check only areas of student DIFFICULTY: On time for all activities of the rotation Present/Prepared for all activities of rotation Respectful/courteous to patients, staff, peers, attending's Student is aware of limitations and appropriately seeks assistance when needed A great team player (helpful, reliable, proactive) Accepting of feedback and made necessary changes because of the feedback Engaged in learning Honest and trustworthy
+Date of review with Student: \\\\\

+- This assessment is based on: My own observations and interactions with the student.
+Feedback received from other faculty and/or resident supervisors. - 2.
+The student is progressing satisfactorily for their level of training:

+YES LINO If NO, please summarize areas s needing improvement below:

+3. Overall comments on student performance

+Strengths: Areas of Improvement:

+4. Professionalism expectations are listed below.
+Please check only areas of student DIFFICULTY:

+On time for all activities of the rotation Present/Prepared for all activities of rotation Respectful/courteous to patients, staff, peers, attending's Student is aware of limitations and appropriately seeks assistance when needed A great team player (helpful, reliable, proactive) Accepting of feedback and made necessary changes because of the feedback Engaged in learning Honest and trustworthy A good patient advocate Work ethic
-Work ethic

-STUDENT ACTIVITY LOG (ACT) OSS 646
+STUDENT ACTIVTY LOG (ACT)

-Maternal and Fetal Medicine Rotation
+General Surgery Rotation OSS 663

 Student Name:

 Base Hospital:

 Rotation Dates: